• Whale carving

 February 1, 2024

-Hand-carved, half-dimensional, wall-hung whales that celebrate the beauty and grace of these remarkable creatures.
-These robust, deep-relief carvings will enrich your space with a bold, captivating presence, fine craftsmanship, and aged finishes.
-Feel free to inquire about a custom whale carving to fit your space perfectly, whether above French doors, over the fireplace mantel, or as a visual centerpiece in your favorite entertaining space.
-I will work with you to help settle on an appropriate size, left or right facing, tail up or down, active or classic profile, color, etc. Please email for pricing information.
+Hand-carved, half- and full-dimensional whales that celebrate the beauty and grace of these remarkable creatures.
+These deep-relief carvings will enrich your space with a captivating presence and fine craftsmanship.
+Inquire about a custom carving to fit your space; above French doors, over the fireplace mantel, or as a centerpiece in your entertaining space.
+An appropriate size, left or right facing, tail up or down, and color can be discussed before moving forward.

 Credit unknown